farbodahm/emoji-bot/README.md

 #Installation
 * Edit `Your Bot Token` variable in main.py with with your Token that given from @botfather
-* Edit `Your-App-Engine-Project ID` with your App Engine Project Id
+* Edit `Your-App-Engine-Project ID` in app.ymal with your App Engine Project Id
 * If you are using Gnu/Linux,deploy your app to App Engine via `appcnfg.py`

 ##Enjoy your Bot